-On 11 November 2010, the Commission published a notice under section 95 of the National Electricity Law (NEL) advising of its intention to commence the Rule making process and the first round of consultation in respect of the Rule change request.
+On 11 November 2010, the Commission published a notice under section 95 of the NEL advising of its intention to commence the Rule change process and the first round of consultation in respect of the Rule change request.
 A consultation paper prepared by AEMC staff identifying specific issues or questions for consultation was also published with the Rule change request.
 Submissions closed on 9 December 2010.

 The Commission received five submissions on the Rule change request as part of the first round of consultation.
-They are available on the AEMC website.9 A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix A.1.
+They are available on the AEMC website.9 A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix A.